Rasquin/cookbook/README.md

 Problems unsolved:
 - When adding or editing a recipe, if 'none' option of allergens is selected, the other options can still be selected.
+- The form is not completely validated before submitting.
+The user can submit the form without selecting any allergens.

 Problems solved:
 - TypeError: 'NoneType' object is not iterable.
 Solved through making sure the the attribute has no null value, so the object is iterable.